EOX-A/d3.TimeSlider/Readme.md

   - `start`: the start time of the record
   - `end`: the end time of the record
   - `params`: optional record parameters when available

+### `clusterMouseover` / `clusterMouseout` / `clusterClicked`

+These events are raised when clustered records are hovered, stopped being hovering or clicked.
+The details always include:

+  - `dataset`: the dataset ID
+  - `start`: the start time of the cluster of records
+  - `end`: the end time of the cluster of records
+  - `records`: the array of records in that cluster

 ### `binMouseover` / `binMouseout` / `binClicked`